What You Need to Know Before Getting Lash Extensions, According to a ProFebruary 04, 2021

 Can you wear mascara or eye makeup while you have lash extensions?
 If so, can you use makeup remover?

 You can, but less is best.
-Water-based mascara that’s specifically formulated for lash extensions can be applied to the tips of the extensions.
-Oil-free eye makeup remover should be used to remove any makeup, like the Garnier Skinactive Micellar Cleansing Water.
+Water-based mascara (we like the Maybelline New York Great Lash Mascara) that’s specifically formulated for lash extensions can be applied to the tips of the extensions.
+Oil-free eye makeup remover should be used to remove any makeup, like the Garnier SkinActive Micellar Cleansing Water.
 Eyeshadow and eyeliner can also be applied as long as it is oil-free and removed daily.

 Can you use a lash curler?